mintbanshee/Sprout_App/README.md

 To compile and run SproutApp from the terminal:

-javac src/Main.java && java -cp src Main
+javac Sprout.java && java Sprout

 Once compiled, you can use it from the command line like this: